 This is where physician and MACRA expert, Michael Stearns, MD, CPC, CFPC, CRC, can help you.
-On Thursday, August 22nd at 1pm ET, Dr. Stearns is presenting a 90-minute online training session that will walk you through the 2019 MIPS Promoting Interoperability changes step-by-step.
+During this a 90-minute online training session, Dr. Stearns will walk you through the 2019 MIPS Promoting Interoperability changes step-by-step.
 What you learn during this training will help you avoid the very real possibility of scoring zero points in the PI category.

 Here are just a few of the MIPS Promoting Interoperability reporting tools and strategies you’ll receive during this 90-minute online training: